Data-Driven Debugging for Functional Side Channels: Introduction

 \section{Introduction}

-Side-channel attacks are practical and widespread~\cite{kocher1996timing,BB05,CWWZ10}.
-A side channel arises if the attacker can infer the value of secret inputs (or some of their properties) based on public inputs, runtime observations, and the source code of the program.
-A typical example is an online pharmacy, where based on the number of rounds of interaction and the processing time, an eavesdropper can infer a user's prescriptions on file.
+Developers are careful to assure that eavesdroppers cannot easily access the secrets by employing security practices such as encryption.
+However, a side channel might arise even if the transferred data is encrypted.
+The side-channel eavesdroppers can infer the value of secret inputs (or some of their properties) based on public inputs, runtime observations, and the source code of the program.
+An example is OnlineHealth service~\cite{CWWZ10}, where the service leaks the conditions of patients through side channels observable in the characteristics of network packets.

-We consider the setting where the secret input stays fixed across a number of interactions.
-This gives rise to {\em functional observations}: for a secret input, we observe the program on a number of public inputs.
-For a secret input $s$, we thus obtain a partial function $f_s$ from public inputs to runtime observations.
-In this paper, we focus on timing side channels, where the attacker observes the running time of the program.
-However, our methods apply to other types of side channels equally well.
+We consider {\em known-message} threats~\cite{kopf2009provably} where the attacker knows the value of public inputs as well as execution times when trying to find out the secret.
+In this threat model, we consider the setting where the secret input stays fixed across a number of interactions.
+This gives rise to {\em functional observations}: for a secret input, we observe the program executions on a number of public inputs.
+For a secret input $s$, we obtain a partial function $f_s$ from public inputs to runtime observations.
+We focus on timing side channels, where the attacker's observations are the execution time.

 {\bf Functional side channels.} We adapt the classical definition of noninterference to {\em functional side channels}, where two secret inputs $s$ and $t$ are indistinguishable for the attacker if the functions $f_s$ and $f_t$ are equal.
-However, in the presence of noise (a common situation for timing measurements), we cannot require an exact equality of functions.
-Instead, we define two functional observations to be indistinguishable when the distance between them is small.
-We show on examples that it is critical to choose the distance that corresponds to the characteristics of the environment noise, otherwise side channels might be undetected.
+However, in the presence of noise (a common situation for timing measurements), we cannot require exact equality of functions.
+Instead, we define two functional observations to be indistinguishable when they are similar according to a notion of distance.
+We demonstrate on a set of examples that it is critical to choose the distance that represents functional observations, otherwise, side channels might remain undetected or be underestimated.

-{\bf Problem.} {\it We focus on automatically discovering functional timing side channels in programs, and on pinpointing code regions that contribute to creating the side channel.}
+{\bf Problem.} {\it Data-driven debugging focuses on automatically discovering functional timing side channels, and on pinpointing code regions that contribute to creating the side channels.}